Hans Heyer

-Hans Heyer (/de/; born 16 March 1943) is a German retired racing driver who mainly raced touring cars.
+Johann Josef "Hans" Heyer (/de/; born 16 March 1943) is a German retired racing driver who mainly raced touring cars.
 He is most commonly known for starting one Formula One World Championship race, the 1977 German Grand Prix, despite failing to qualify.

 Heyer's trademark during his racing days was a Tirolerhut, a hat from Tyrol or Bavaria.

 Early life

-Heyer was born in Mönchengladbach, Germany to parents who ran a bitumen and a concrete mixing company.
+Johann Josef Heyer was born in Mönchengladbach, Germany to parents who ran a bitumen and a concrete mixing company.
 Heyer developed his passion for motor racing and engineering when he was at boarding school at Adenau, which is near the Nürburgring.
 He later started an apprenticeship with Daimler-Benz as a mechanic which was completed in 1962.

 Racing career

 1960s

-Living close to the Netherlands and not yet allowed to race in Germany at the age of 16, he started his career there in 1959 with karts and won the 1962 Dutch Championship in the 100cc category which he followed up by winning the 125cc class in 1963.
-In an attempt to race in his native Germany, he initially encountered problems with his racing license but managed to compete in the Formula K class in 1965 finishing 3rd in the next two years and backed up with the German and European Formula K titles in 1968 to 1971 driving in a Taifun/BM.
-Heyer also raced in France by competing in the Brignoles 24 Hour Classic in 1969 to 1971 winning twice and finished 2nd in 1970.
+Living close to the Netherlands and not yet allowed to race in Germany at the age of 16, Heyer started his career there in 1959 with karts and won the 1962 Dutch Championship in the 100cc category which he followed up by winning the 125cc class in 1963.
+In an attempt to race in his native Germany, he initially encountered problems with his racing license but managed to compete in the Formula K class in 1965 finishing third in the next two years and backed up with the German and European Formula K titles in 1968 to 1971 driving in a Taifun/BM.
+Heyer also raced in France by competing in the Brignoles 24 Hour Classic in 1969 to 1971 winning twice and finished second in 1970.